ishaan24bai10150/cvproject/README.md

 - Horizontal flipping
 - Vertical flipping

-These operations help the model learn from variations in the input images.
+These operations help the model learn visual patterns from different variations of input images.

+The image generator uses a validation split of 20%.

 ---